Press

 M12 connectors can handle a wide range of signals and power.
 They have different codes that determine the pin layout and signal type (what function each pin serves) of the M12 connection, as well as the number of pins for the M12 plug (male part) and M12 socket (female part).

 The pin count options for M12 connectors include 2, 3, 4, 5, 6, 8, 12, and 17-pin variations.
-Furthermore, the coding options include A, B, C, D, and X-coding for data applications, and L, S, and T-coding for power applications.
+Furthermore, the coding options include A, B, C, D, and X-coding for data applications, and K, L, S, and T-coding for power applications.
 It's important to specify the right coding to ensure proper functionality and avoid connection errors between the M12 plug and the M12 socket.

 With this in mind, here is an overview of the different M12 connector codes and their pin layout: